 Diploma for the head of the White House: where and what kind of education did the US presidents receive

-Does the US President require a college degree?
-What universities most often graduated from the White House?
-And how did presidents influence the US education system?
-The authors of the Presidential Stories podcast tell "Voices of America".
+Does the President of the United States Require a Higher Education Degree?
+What universities did the owners of the White House most often graduate from?
+And how have presidents influenced the US education system?
+From the authors of the Presidential Stories podcast to "Voices of America".

-In America there is no such cult of higher education as in Russia, but now this situation is changing - first of all, because a diploma is required almost everywhere.
-When the author of the podcast arrived in the United States about 20 years ago, he was amazed that a certificate was required for a huge number of works, for which it was absolutely not necessary in Russia.
-In Russia, a huge number of amateur amateurs who successfully work in certain areas, but have never received a specialized education in this direction.
-In America, you just won’t get this job - they won’t give you it.
+In America, there is no such cult of higher education as in Russia, but now this situation is changing - first of all, because a diploma is required almost everywhere.
+When the author of the podcast came to the United States about 20 years ago, he was amazed that a certificate was required for a huge number of jobs, for which it was completely unnecessary in Russia.
+In Russia there is a huge number of amateur amateurs who successfully work in certain areas, but have never received specialized education in this direction.
+In America, you simply won't get this job - they won't give you it.

 The value of education is that it allows, first of all, to get a good job and, therefore, to earn more money and feel better in this life.

-Perhaps in Russia, parents are more sensitive to this: if a child says that he does not want to get a higher education, his parents will faint.
-In America, if you do not want to get a higher education, you will go into a profession that does not require it.
-Of course, it all depends on each individual family.
-According to statistics, now a third of the US population has higher education: this is a record high result, that is, the attitude towards higher education has begun to change.
-It began around the beginning of the 80s and coincided with the last round of the technological revolution, with computers, with the advent of electronic technologies that were completely unthinkable before.
+Perhaps, in Russia, parents are more sensitive to this: if a child says that he does not want to get a higher education, the parents will faint.
+In America, if you don't want to get a higher education, you will go to a profession that does not require it.
+Of course, it all depends on each specific family.
+According to statistics, now a third of the US population has a higher education: this is a record high result, that is, the attitude towards higher education has begun to change.
+This began around the beginning of the 80s and coincided with the last round of the technological revolution, with computers, with the advent of electronic technologies that were completely unthinkable before.
 It turned out that the most talented person who would have easily succeeded in the 60s is out of work in the 80s, because he simply does not know how to handle these new opportunities, with rapid progress.

-And education, even if it does not provide stable knowledge, teaches us to acquire and process information correctly, to keep up with humanity.
-In general, this is the main value of education, but it is worth remembering that there are different educational institutions, including not very good ones, and the person’s task is to understand where he is going.
-Parents of children in the United States who are going to graduate can study numerous ratings showing how efficiently they spend money on studying at a particular university.
-Your education costs so many thousands, and after graduation, your chances of getting a good job are so many percent, and your salary will be about this level.
+And education, even if it does not provide stable knowledge, teaches us to correctly acquire and process information, to keep pace with humanity.
+In general, this is the main value of education, but it is worth remembering that there are different educational institutions, including not very good ones, and a person's task is to understand where he is going.
+Parents of children in the United States who are about to pursue higher education can study numerous rankings showing how effectively spending money on studying at a particular university.
+Your education is worth so many thousands, and after graduation your chances of getting a good job are so many percent, and your salary will be about this level.
 This information is open.

-American education and Russian are somewhat different.
-In Russia, a person traditionally graduated from college and worked in his specialty until the end of his days.
-Sometimes something changed, the level of education increased, some dissertation was defended ...
-In the USA, people repeatedly change their chosen profession, change universities, go to courses, graduate, do not finish them - and this is normal.
-This is important to understand when talking about the training that the US presidents received.
+American education and Russian education are somewhat different.
+In Russia, traditionally, a person graduated from the institute and worked in his specialty until the end of his days.
+Sometimes something changed, the level of education rose, some thesis was defended ...
+In the USA, people change their chosen profession many times, change universities, go to courses, graduate, do not finish them - and this is normal.
+This is important to understand when talking about the training received by US presidents.

 There is one American president who tried to study abroad: John Kennedy entered the London School of Economics, but he had health problems and returned to America.
 Formally, he studied to be an economist, but he really did not receive any certificate of this, any diploma, and he was never an economist either.
 Nevertheless, he studied this profession for some time.

-Many presidents were engaged in engineering, many really reached great heights.
-It is sometimes difficult to explain American realities.
-For example, until the end of the 19th century, the only higher educational institutions in the United States that provided engineering education were military schools.
-The people who trained in them became officers, but were incredibly popular in America as excellent engineers, topographers, and organizers of large-scale enterprises.
-The United States Military Academy, also known as West Point, was graduated by two presidents - Grant and Dwight Eisenhower, both of whom were successful engineers, formally having a military education.
+Many presidents were engaged in engineering sciences, many really reached great heights.
+It is sometimes difficult to explain American realities here.
+For example, until the end of the 19th century, the only US higher educational institutions that provided engineering education were military schools.
+People who studied in them became officers, but they were incredibly in demand in America as excellent engineers, topographers, organizers of large industries.
+The United States Military Academy, also known as West Point, has two presidents, Grant and Dwight D. Eisenhower, both successful engineers with a formal military education.

 There were other options when the presidents began to study at one higher educational institution, continued in the second, finished in the third.
 This was also due to various reasons.
 For example, President Gerald Ford attended a very good university in Michigan.
 But there is a certain subtlety: he was the captain of a football team, and as any American knows, outstanding athletes get concessions on exams.
 The main thing is that the team bring glory and laurels to their university.
 Ford played football very well, and he was even offered to pursue a career in professional sports, but that is why it is difficult to evaluate his academic achievements.